nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 Motivation
 **********

-Instead of running a full ethereum node for both transaction signing and broadcast, an external signer can be specified via command line independent from the provider.
-This allows stakers and other network users to use hardware and software wallets without needing to run an ethereum node at all.
+Instead of using a local ethereum node for both transaction signing and broadcast, an external signer can be specified and operated independently of the provider/broadcaster.
+This separation allows stakers to use local hardware and software wallets to send pre-signed transactions to an external (possibly remote) ethereum node.

 Some examples: